microsoft/Broadcast-Development-Kit/README.md

 - **The primary speaker**: this is a media stream that automatically switches to the participant that is speaking at that time in the call.
 This allows to switch between participants automatically during a conversation.
 Only one participant is captured at a time.

-- **The screen share**: If a participant is sharing their screen, that feed can also be extracted as an individual stream too.
+- **The screen share**: if a participant is sharing their screen, that feed can also be extracted as an individual stream too.

+- **Together mode**: if together mode is enabled in the meeting, it can be extracted as a separate media stream.

+- **Large gallery mode**: if large gallery mode is enabled in the meeting, it can be extracted as a separate media stream too.

 The solution supports multiple extractions at a time, allowing to stream any combination of the sources listed above (each as a individual stream) over SRT or RTMP to a video mixing solution of your choice.